What Is Tongue Thrust?

 As a rule, orthodontists, general dentists, pedodontists, pediatricians, and speech therapists detect the problem.

 Cooperation, understanding, and patience on the part of the parents are essential in the correction of a tongue thrust.
-The role of the parents is to spend a certain amount time assisting thus helping the child to become more aware or the purpose of the exercise and treatment.
-Parents must also realize that well established muscle pattens are very difficult to change and that it takes time to make a good correction.
+The role of the parents is to spend a certain amount time assisting, thus helping the child to become more aware of the purpose of the exercise and treatment.
+Parents must also realize that well established muscle patterns are very difficult to change and that it takes time to make a good correction.
 Above all, it is important that parents use a positive approach when assisting their child overcoming a thrusting habit.

 Some of these definitions were adopted from William E. and Julie Zickefoose